 The College has implemented these initiatives along with others to attract, develop, retain and graduate students which we believe will allow the College to maintain and hopefully even experience a moderate increase in enrollment over the next five years.
-Our revised goal is to have our enrollment back up to at least 2000 students by the year 2025 which is somewhat aggressive, given the trends in the industry and our area but we feel our multiple initiatives will position us well for achieving this goal.
+Our revised goal is to have our enrollment back up to at least 2100 students by the year 2025 which is somewhat aggressive, given the trends in the industry and our area, but our multiple initiatives will position us well for achieving this goal.

-c) Evaluate enrollment patterns over the last five years
+b) Evaluate enrollment patterns over the last five years

 Our enrollment over the past five years has been challenging.
-We experienced a modest increase in headcount in the Fall of 2017 followed by a decrease then in Fall 2018.
 Through our three-year participation in the Higher Learning Commission's Persistence Academy and an aggressive revised Student Orientation program, we were able gain a slight increase in both headcount and contact hour enrollment in Fall 2019, a successful accomplishment given the national economic and sociological environment at the time.
 Unfortunately, the COVID 19 Pandemic hit us hard, as it did most community colleges across the state and nation, and we experienced a 14% decline in enrollment in Fall 2020, better than the 20% decline we budgeted.
-Our Fall 2021 enrollment did not rebound from the previous year's decline as we had anticipated.
-Overall, our enrollment over the last 5 years declined by 18% but only by 5.6% prior to Fall 2020.
-We developed a robust strategic plan for the years 2021 - 2023 which identified key factors to be addressed in order to put us on the path of our goal of modest enrollment growth over the next five years.
-We believe our investment of resources into reestablishing athletics at SMC will help with this recovery in the next few years.
+Our Fall 2021 enrollment did not rebound from the previous year's decline as we had anticipated but we held fairly even.
+Overall, our enrollment over the last 5 years has declined by 9% (Fall '23 to Fall '19) but has increased 11% since Fall '20.
+We developed a robust strategic plan for the years 2021 - 2023 which identified key factors to be addressed in order to put us on the path of our goal of modest enrollment growth over the next five years which we are proud to say is being effective.
+We believe our investment of resources into reestablishing athletics at SMC has helped with this recovery and will continue to help with modest growth in the next few years as well.
+We experienced our best retention rate in more than a decade from Fall '22 to Fall '23 and our current IPEDS graduation rate is the best we have ever had.